salalaslam/learn-react/GUIDEBOOK.md

 - Add debounce or throttle for frequent events like `scroll`, `resize`, or `input` changes.
 - Provide feedback for user actions (e.g., “Item added to cart” toast notification).

+### Dialogs

 - Always confirm all delete or important actions with the user to prevent accidental data loss or unintended actions.
-Use modal dialogs or confirmation prompts.
+- Use modal dialogs or confirmation prompts.

+### Spell Check

 - Regularly check for spelling errors.
 Utilize an extension like [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) for assistance.
 - Always wrap the `||` operator in parentheses when using with the ternary operator to ensure correct evaluation order and readability.
 This helps to avoid issues with operator precedence, where the `||` operator might be evaluated before the ternary operator.
 - Example: